A ‘millennials party’ dares to break Indonesia’s political mould

 “This way, no one person can claim that they own the party.
 Everyone is contributing something,” said Natalie, who was educated in Jakarta and the Netherlands, and speaks proficient English.

-So far, PSI has raised 2.6 billion rupiah (US$180,000 or RM706,050), a tiny sum compared to the coffers of mainstream parties that benefit from poor enforcement of laws limiting political donations.
+So far, PSI has raised 2.6 billion rupiah (RM705,024), a tiny sum compared to the coffers of mainstream parties that benefit from poor enforcement of laws limiting political donations.

 It will also struggle to get traction with the youth it is targeting.